Skip to content

 A water pipe, or bong, may also be used to smoke cannabis.
 Water pipes are used to inhale cannabis that has been heated and then passed through water to filter and cool it.
 Bongs can be constructed from glass or plastic materials.
 But heating plastic, such as through use of a water pipe, can result in the release BPA, phthalates, and other potentially dangerous components.
 BPA and phthalates are believed to be endocrine disruptors and exposure to these compounds may alter fertility.
 There is also some evidence that cannabis smoking through plastic bongs may increase the risk of severe lung injury due to inhalation of plastic byproducts.
 While the safest approach is to avoid using cannabis, glass bongs may be a safer alternative to plastic bongs.

-If someone experiences unwanted or unexpected side effects after using cannabis products, contact Poison Control for expert advice.
-Get an immediate personalized recommendation online or call 1-800-222-1222.
-Both options are free, confidential, and available 24 hours a day.
+If someone experiences unwanted or unexpected side effects after using cannabis products, use the webPOISONCONTROL online tool to get immediate help, or call your poison center at 1-800-222-1222.
+Whether online or by phone, expert guidance is always free, confidential, and available 24 hours a day.

 References